anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Roles can be assigned to a user also
 - **Global free** service
 - User and groups are assigned via json documents c/a policies
+- Policy, when associated with an identity or resource, defines their permissions.
+- AWS evaluates these policies when an IAM principal (user or role) makes a request.
+- Permissions in the policies determine whether the request is allowed or denied.
+- Each policy consists of:
+	- Actions: What actions to allow or deny.
+	- Resources: Which resources to allow or deny the action on.
+	- Effect: What will be the effect when the user requests access—either allow or deny.
+	- Conditions: Permissions are granted to IAM identities (users, groups, and roles) to determine whether they are authorized to perform an action or not.
+- When you assume a role, it provides you with temporary security credentials for your role session.
+You can use roles to delegate access to users, applications, or services that don't normally have access to your AWS resources.

 ### Multi Factor Authentication
 Password + Device specific token